George Anson's voyage around the world: Voyage

 Even though the Spanish ships were known to be somewhere in the area, the squadron had no choice but to stop at St Julian, which was found to have no trees or fresh water and barely any salt.
 Tryal's broken topmast was simply removed and a spare topmast used to replace the broken foremast, effectively reducing her rigging but probably the key to allowing her to weather the ferocious storms to come.
 The ships reached Strait of Le Maire, the entrance to the path around Cape Horn, on 7 March 1741 in unseasonably fine weather but shortly afterwards it turned to a violent gale from the south.
 Having avoided being blown onto Staten Island, Anson ordered Tryal to lead, on the lookout for ice.
 However, carrying sufficient sail to keep ahead of the other ships left the ship dangerously unstable, with the men on deck frequently exposed to the freezing water.
 Since the deck cannon were getting continually doused, it would have been impossible to fire warning shots even if they had seen ice so Tryal was removed from this duty, and the Pearl took its place, leaving her Captain, Saumarez, to write that 'really life is not worth pursuing at the expense of such hardships'.
-While fighting gale-force winds and huge seas with a crew weakened by typhus and dysentery, scurvy broke out.
+While the crew, weakened by typhus and dysentery, fought gale-force winds and huge seas, scurvy broke out.
 What little useful information available on its prevention was ignored and it is unlikely that the navy could have procured sufficient vitamin C for 1,000 men even if it had recognized the need.
 Hundreds of men died of disease in the weeks during and immediately after battling around the Horn.
 In one incredible case, a man who had been wounded at the Battle of the Boyne in 1690 but had made a complete recovery, now found, 50 years later, that his wounds reopened and a broken bone fractured again.

 At the beginning of April, the ships headed north believing that they were 300 mi west of land.
 However, through lack of alternatives at that time, ships had to estimate their east-west position by dead reckoning — calculating the distance covered knowing the ship's speed and heading — which could not account for unknown ocean currents, and so on the night of 13-14th, the crew of the Anna were alarmed to see the cliffs of Cape Noir just 2 mi away.
 They fired cannon and lit lamps to warn the others and they were just able to claw their way out to sea although there was great concern that the Severn and Pearl were already lost as they had not been sighted since the 10th.